chiragdayaramani/netflix-gpt/README.md

 - Bug fix: Signup user displayName and profile picture update
 - Bug fix: If the user is not logged in Redirect /browse to login page and vice-versa
 - Unsubscribe to the onAuthStateChanged Callback
+- Regoster on TMDB and create app get API key
+- Get Data from API